 Iowa: Facts and Figures

-Iowa has long been the heart of America’s food production, and continues to grow its role as a producer for the world, exporting $15.8 billion worth of goods in 2021.
-Iowa's exports also benefit many other parts of its economy as well, with international trade supporting more than 379,000 jobs in the state.
+Iowa has long been the heart of America’s food production and continues to grow its role as a producer for the world, exporting $27 billion worth of goods and services annually.
+Iowa's exports also benefit many other parts of its economy, with international trade supporting more than 380,000 jobs in the state.
+As a leading agricultural state, Iowa exports $13.7 billion in agricultural products each year.

 Job Creation